pokt-network/docs/content/node/faq.md

 ### How can I add more blockchains to my node?

-Unstake your node, add the new RelayChainIDs to your chains.json file, then restake your node.
+Add the new RelayChainIDs to your chains.json file, then run the stake command again for your node.
+Since you're already staked, running the command "updates" your staking configuration.

 [Find the RelayChainIDs here](/supported-blockchains).